-Summary: The most common symptom of IBS is lower abdominal pain that is less severe after a bowel movement.
-Dietary modifications, stress-reducing therapies and certain medications can help reduce pain.
+The most common symptom of IBS is lower abdominal pain that is less severe after a bowel movement.
+Dietary modifications, stress-reducing therapies, and certain medications can help reduce pain.

 Diarrhea-predominant IBS is one of the three main types of the disorder.
-It affects roughly one-third of patients with IBS (7).
+It affects roughly one-third of people with IBS (

-A study of 200 adults found that those with diarrhea-predominant IBS had, on average, 12 bowel movements weekly — more than twice the amount of adults without IBS (8).
+An older study in 200 adults found that those with diarrhea-predominant IBS had, on average, 12 bowel movements weekly — more than twice the amount of adults without IBS (

 Accelerated bowel transit in IBS can also result in a sudden, immediate urge to have a bowel movement.
-Some patients describe this as a significant source of stress, even avoiding some social situations for fear of a sudden onset of diarrhea (9).
+Some people describe this as a significant source of stress, even avoiding some social situations for fear of a sudden onset of diarrhea (

 Although it seems counterintuitive, IBS can cause constipation as well as diarrhea.

-Constipation-predominant IBS is the most common type, affecting nearly 50% of people with IBS (11).
+Constipation-predominant IBS is estimated to affect around 35% of people with IBS (10).

 “Functional” constipation describes chronic constipation not explained by another disease.
-Functional constipation is not related to IBS and is very common.
+It is not related to IBS and is very common.
 Functional constipation differs from IBS in that it is generally not painful.

 In contrast, constipation in IBS includes abdominal pain that eases with bowel movements.

-Mixed or alternating constipation and diarrhea affects about 20% of patients with IBS (11).
+Mixed or alternating constipation and diarrhea affects about 23% of people with IBS (10).

-This type of IBS tends to be more severe than the others with more frequent and intense symptoms (14).
+According to one 2014 study, this type of IBS tends to be more severe than the others with more frequent and intense symptoms (

-Summary: About 20% of patients with IBS experience alternating periods of diarrhea and constipation.
+About 23% of people with IBS experience alternating periods of diarrhea and constipation.
 Throughout each phase, they continue to experience pain relieved by bowel movements.

-Blood in stool may be a sign of another, potentially serious medical condition and deserves a visit to your doctor.
-Blood in stool may appear red but often appears very dark or black with a tarry consistency (12).
+Blood in stool may be a sign of another, potentially serious medical condition and deserves a visit to a doctor.
+Blood in stool may appear red but often appears very dark or black with a tarry consistency (

-Summary: Gas and bloating are some of the most common and frustrating symptoms of IBS.
-Following a low-FODMAPs diet can help reduce bloating.
+Gas and bloating are some of the most common symptoms of IBS.
+Following a low FODMAP diet may help reduce bloating.

-Up to 70% of individuals with IBS report that particular foods trigger symptoms (23).
+Around 80% of individuals with IBS report that particular foods trigger symptoms (

-Two-thirds of people with IBS actively avoid certain foods.
+Because of this, many people with IBS actively avoid certain foods.
 Sometimes these individuals exclude multiple foods from the diet.

 Why these foods trigger symptoms is unclear.
 These food intolerances are not allergies, and trigger foods don’t cause measurable differences in digestion.

-In one study, 160 adults diagnosed with IBS described low stamina that limited physical exertion in work, leisure and social interactions (28).
+In one study, 160 adults diagnosed with IBS described low stamina that limited physical exertion in work, leisure, and social interactions (

-Another study of 85 adults found that the intensity of their symptoms predicted the severity of fatigue (29).
+Another older study in 85 adults found that the intensity of their symptoms predicted the severity of fatigue (

-Another study of 50 men and women found that those with IBS slept about an hour longer yet felt less refreshed in the morning than those without IBS (32).
+Another study in 50 people found that those with IBS slept about an hour longer yet felt less refreshed in the morning than those without IBS (

 IBS is linked to anxiety and depression, as well.